 After missing the 2016 Monster Energy Supercross season due to an injury, Adam Cianciarulo entered the 2016 motocross season healthy and rested.
 Cianciarulo rode strong and consistent to capture six top-10s and finish eighth overall.

-Coming off of an injury sustained in Supercross, Cianciarulo came into the 2015 Pro Motocross Championship looking to claim the title.
-He came into the first round swinging and finished inside the top 10, then continued that momentum into the next five rounds with four top-10 finishes and one podium finish.
+Coming off of an injury sustained in supercross, Cianciarulo came into the 2015 Pro Motocross Championship looking to claim the title.
+He came into the first round swinging and finished inside the top ten, he continued that momentum into the next five rounds with four top ten finishes and one podium finish.
 Unfortunately, another injury would sideline Cianciarulo for the remainder of the 2015 Pro Motocross season.

-Cianciarulo became the winningest mini-bike rider in the history of the AMA Amateur National Motocross Championships® at Loretta Lynn’s with 11 championships after winning four titles at Loretta’s in the last two years.
+Cianciarulo became the winningest mini-bike rider in the history of the AMA Amateur National Motocross Championships® at Loretta Lynn’s with 11 championships, after winning four titles at Loretta’s in the last two year.